emersonsm/php-duckduckgo-api/README.md

 # php7-duckduckgo
-An unofficial library using the DuckDuckGo API
+An unofficial library using the DuckDuckGo API.

 ## Notes

 This API requires PHP v7.0 or higher.

-To use the DuckDuckGo API in your application, just use a namespace, instance a class and receive an object response.
+To use the DuckDuckGo API in your application, just use a namespace, instance a class and receive an object response, as displayed in the example.

 ## Example